-Here’s some money saving tips that will allow you to put an extra $500 to $1000 or more in your pocket in 30 days.
+Here are some money-saving tips that will allow you to put an extra $500 to $1000 or more in your pocket in 30 days.

 SAVINGS = $300/month

-- Stop Eating Out at Restaurants – Again this can be very expensive.
+- Stop eating out at restaurants – Again this can be very expensive.
 If you eat out at restaurants you can spend $50 to $100 per meal to feed a family 4 people depending on where you eat.
 If you only do this once per week (as many families do) You’re looking at up to $100 per meal to feed a family of four, and that equates to $400 per month in restaurant expenses.
-Cut that out and your savings increases.
+Cut that out and your savings increase.
 Put that money in the bank!

 SAVINGS = $400/month

-- Stop Drinking Starbucks or Coffee At The Local Donut Shop – This adds up.
-Even if you only spend $3 per cup at Starbucks or $1 per cup at the local coffee shop, it’s still $30 to $90 per month if you do it everyday.
+- Stop drinking Starbucks or coffee at the local donut shop – This adds up.
+Even if you only spend $3 per cup at Starbucks or $1 per cup at the local coffee shop, it’s still $30 to $90 per month if you do it every day.
 Buy the cheap coffee for $10 per can and a cheap coffee maker.
-In fact you probably already have a coffee maker, if you do, use it.
+In fact, you probably already have a coffee maker.
 If you already use it, good for you!

 SAVINGS = $90/month

-- Stop Extra Unnecessary Driving – This costs money in gas and could add $20 per week or more to your monthly fuel bill.
+- Stop extra unnecessary driving – Driving around for nonessential reasons costs money in gas and could add $20 per week or more to your monthly fuel bill.